7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 3. **GoogieHost**: Offers 1 GB of space and 100 GB of monthly bandwidth, with support for PHP and MySQL.
 Suitable for small projects or beginners, but lacks advanced features of major cloud providers.

+{{< admonition >}}
-- **Trigger for Paid Usage**: These services typically have limited features compared to premium plans.
+**Trigger for Paid Usage**: These services typically have limited features compared to premium plans.
 Exceeding their modest resource allocations, requiring advanced features, or needing higher performance would necessitate an upgrade.
 Many may also have limitations on customer support or place ads on sites (though InfinityFree claims no ads).
+{{< /admonition >}}

 ### AWS (Frontend Components)